phetsims/paper-land/docs/CONTRIBUTING.md

 ##  Features or bug fixes to the tool
 -  See [WISHLIST.md](/WISHLIST.md)
 -  Search [open issues by the wishlist label](https://github.com/phetsims/paper-land/labels/wishlist) or [good first issue label](https://github.com/phetsims/paper-land/labels/good%20first%20issue)
+-  Open an issue or [discuss with us](community.md) what you'd like to work on!

 1. Please create an issue if one does not exist.
 2. Fork the project and make any changes.